 October 2017 marked the highly-anticipated release of Longleash’s debut album, Passage, on New Focus Recordings.
 Featuring new music by an international group of composers launching remarkable careers, Passage earned wide critical acclaim, praising the trio’s performance as “fearlessly accomplished, the most outré effects realised with confident ease” (The Arts Desk) and “vividly maximizing the musicality and accessibility of uncompromisingly experimental pieces” (Textura).
 Passage was also featured on critics’ playlists including Alex Ross’ The Rest is Noise, Peter Margasak’s Chicago Reader, and Steve Smith’s The Log Journal.
 Longleash celebrated the release of Passage with its debut at New York's (le) poisson rouge.

 Longleash has worked closely with composers Beat Furrer, Klaus Lang, Suzanne Farrin, Reiko Füting, Anthony Cheung, and Nils Vigeland, premiered works by Younghi Pagh-Paan, Ken Ueno, Lisa Streich, Yukiko Watanabe, Francesco Filidei, Juan de Dios Magdaleno, and commissioned new works from Scott Wollschleger and Adam McCartney.
-The group has given lectures, workshops, and composition readings at University of Nebraska-Kearney, The Juilliard School, Hunter College, New York University, Rutgers University, Ohio University, and Manhattan School of Music, and served as Teaching Artists in Residence with pianoSonoma.
-Longleash is generously supported by Chamber Music America, The Aaron Copland Fund for Music, the Amphion Foundation, and Columbia University's Alice M. Ditson Fund for American Music.
+The trio has given workshops at University College Cork, Royal Irish Academy of Music, The Juilliard School’s Music Advancement Program, Manhattan School of Music, Hunter College, New York University, The Graduate Center (CUNY), and Ohio University.
+In 2015, Longleash founded The Loretto Project (Kentucky), an annual new music series and tuition-free composition workshop that supports promising collegiate composers while presenting socially-minded programs and celebrating diverse cultural perspectives.